suth/video-thumbnails/readme.txt

 == Description ==

+**HEADS UP:** This branch is currently under development.
+Some features may be broken or missing.
+Please do not use in production sites.

 Video Thumbnails makes it easy to automatically display video thumbnails in your template.
 When you publish a post, this plugin will find the first video embedded and retrieve a thumbnail for you.
 Thumbnails can be saved to your media library and set as a featured image automatically.
 There's even support for custom post types and custom fields!

 = Video Thumbnails Pro =